HemantS404/Committee-Managment-System/README.md

 # Committee-Managment-System

 ## Email and OTP verification Added
-- All the api hosted
+- All the API hosted